PranavPatil7/Scientific-Trail-Data-Analysis/README.md

 ## Analysis Performed
 #### <b>Problem statements</b>
 You are a data analyst / data scientist whose client wishes to gain further insight into clinical trials.
-You are tasked with answering these questions, using visualisations where these would support your conclusions.
+You are tasked with ansIring these questions, using visualisations where these would support your conclusions.

 - The number of studies in the dataset (distinct studies).
 - List all the types (as contained in the Type column) of studies in the dataset along with the frequencies of each type.
 These was ordered from most frequent to least frequent.